-This document is an update of the priorities of the General call 2008-2010 of the Community's Lifelong Learning Programme.
+This is the first of two documents which make up the General Call for Proposals 2008-2010 of the Community's Lifelong Learning Programme.
 It sets out the priority topics on which applications are invited under the different actions of the programme.

-Whereas the great majority of the call 2008-2010 remains unchanged, some adjustments are introduced to reflect developments in the policy process and to cater for the introduction of new programme actions.
+The second part of the General Call sets out the financial and administrative arrangements applying to all the actions covered by this call.